How UST's talent plan helped employees during the pandemic

 - Build a culture that sustains employee performance by defining digital talent.
 This includes building a flat and empowered organisation.

-Here is a snapshot of the various initiatives that were driven under these pillars.
+Here is a snapshot of the various initiatives that are being driven under these pillars.

 Performance, Career and Recognition